 Actually, this is a great way to see the mountains for the first time.
 It’s a beautiful, scenic way to get to the Blue Mountains.
 Simply catch the train from Central Station in Sydney on the Blue Mountains Line and it takes around two hours.
 Sit back, relax and be ready for the view!

-There are so many different things to see and do for those who love nature and hiking, to art lovers, families and couples looking for a romantic getaway.
+There are so many different things to see and do for hikers and nature lovers, art enthusiasts, families, and couples looking for a romantic getaway.
 It is an area of distinct seasons so although you may not need to drag out the winter woollies in Australia’s coastal areas during winter, you certainly will here.

 I guess that’s part of the appeal for me.
 I love a distinction in the seasons and I struggle with our hot summers, but for me, a crisp, cold, nose-numbing winter is like a cleanse.
-And it also means nights in front of the fire with a home cooked meal and a glass of red.
-Something I look forward to with relish.
+And it also means enjoying nights in front of the fire with a home cooked meal and a glass of red.

-The Blue Mountains has it all from hot summers and that distinct blue haze rising from the eucalyptus trees that blanket the mountains to cold, bracing winters, to pops of colour in the trees when autumn makes itself known to Spring with vibrant fresh greens that contrast so vibrantly with rugged cliffs and rocky outcrops.
+The Blue Mountains has it all, from hot summers with thet blue haze rising from the eucalyptus trees that blanket the mountains.
+To cold, bracing winters, spectacular autumn displays that leave your senses reeling.
+And spring with vibrant, fresh greens, eye-popping pink and white bursts of blossoms that contrast so vibrantly with rugged cliffs and rocky outcrops.

 This guide is for new and returning visitors to the Blue Mountains.
-With so much to see and do I am sure if you are able, you will return time and again to keep exploring.
+With so much to see and do you will return time and again to keep exploring.

 Save this article for later, Pin this image to Pinterest

 In this guide, you will find a guide to following Blue Mountains towns and villages: